Skip to main content

 Without specialty knowledge, appeal letters lack the clinical specificity needed to overturn cardiology denials quickly.

-Cardiology Revenue Optimization
+Cardiology Revenue Tuning

 “The biggest revenue leak in cardiology billing is not denied claims — it is the procedures that never get billed correctly in the first place.
 Cath lab modifier errors alone cost the average practice six figures annually.”